 “All of us are different.
 That’s what makes us interesting and special.
 I don’t want to be anything like another person.
 I want to be totally myself and go against the grain, forge my own path.
 I’ve learned that being different is what makes you stand out.
 It makes everything so much more intriguing.” — Alicia Keys

 An inspiring life is not a copy of someone else’s.
 It’s a unique journey that traverses new terrain and finds new landscapes.
-We live in the sunshine and shade, light and shadow, explore it all.
+We live in the sunshine and shade, light and shadow, and explore it all.

 “My key to living an inspired life involves Embracing my history, Understanding the function of expectations and gently learning to have none, Recognizing the power of attentive and conscious choices.
 In all circumstances, I acknowledge this, in all things and all ways, I have a choice.
 My choice resides in my perspective.
 While I certainly do not control climate and markets and roadways and others, I do control myself and my response to all those circumstances.
 I do indeed.” — Mary Anne Radmacher